matthias-prangl/hsro-inf-kp.github.io/README.md

 Since those types of structs are only useful in specific use cases they are not further explained at this point.

 A tuple-like struct resembles a tuple.
-Those structs are useful for definig new types to achieve stricter type checking.
+Those structs are useful for defining new types to achieve stricter type checking.
 Instead of commenting what a tuple contains, the name of the tuple-like struct can be self explaining and also be checked by the compiler.
 The following example shows how a tuple-like struct with two elements (i32, u32) is defined: